Fremantle Stuff > buildings >

-1901, Gilbert Fraser Reserve, John and Johanna Sts, North Fremantle
+1913(?), Gilbert Fraser Reserve, John and Johanna Streets, North Fremantle

-The Grandstand at the Gilbert Fraser Reserve, my photo.
-Restoration is apparently just about to start.
-I'm told the consultants' assessment cost $75k: that would have bought a lot of paint.
+The pavilion at the Gilbert Fraser Reserve: my photo.
+Restoration was just about to start when I took it in 2016.
+I was told by someone (I assumed was a committee-member) I met by chance at the clubrooms that day that the consultants' assessment cost $75k: that would have bought a lot of paint.

 Gilbert Fraser, 1894-1958, was Labor MLC for West Province 1928-1958.

 Photo courtesy of Roel Looper's blog 7 June 2019 to show the grandstand after renovation: I agree there is a lot of ugly metalwork.

 The grandstand in 1917, soon after it was built in 1913.
 Lieutenant Dowson, officer commanding No. 4, Electrical Company Corps, the first militia engineer officer in the State, is on the right of the group.
 The hotel in the left background is the Gresham Hotel, now a private dwelling at 20 John Street.
 Photo courtesy of John Dowson.

 Significance.
 Gilbert Fraser Reserve and Grandstand is the most significant recreation area in North Fremantle.
 It has been used since 1901 for football and since 1904 for cricket.
 The reserve and grandstand have high aesthetic values as a picturesque setting with strong landmark qualities.
 The grandstand is a fine example of a pavilion building designed in the Federation Queen Anne style of Architecture.
 As well as its aesthetic value the place has high social and historic value.